canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-monitoring.md

 The Charmed Spark solution comes with the [spark-metrics](https://github.com/banzaicloud/spark-metrics) exporter embedded in the [Charmed Spark OCI image](https://github.com/canonical/charmed-spark-rock) which is used as a base image for driver and executor pods.
 The exporter is designed to push metrics to the [Prometheus Pushgateway](https://github.com/prometheus/pushgateway), which in turn is integrated with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).

-In order to enable observability on Charmed Spark, two steps are necessary:
+To enable observability on Charmed Spark, two steps are necessary:

 1. Deploy the COS (Canonical Observability Stack) bundle with Juju
 2. Configure the Spark service account to use the Prometheus sink

-Let's begin by setting up the COS bundle.
-Let's start by creating a fresh Juju model with name `cos`.
+Let's start by creating a fresh Juju model named `cos`:

 ```shell
 juju add-model cos
 ```

-Now, let's deploy the `cos-lite` charm bundle.
+Now, let's deploy the `cos-lite` charm bundle:

 ```shell
 juju deploy cos-lite --trust